vidyann/azure-search-openai-demo/README.md

 The repo includes sample data so it's ready to try end to end.
 In this sample application we use a fictitious company called Contoso Electronics, and the experience allows its employees to ask questions about the benefits, internal policies, as well as job descriptions and roles.

-This repository is a fork of the [Title](https://github.com/Azure-Samples/azure-search-openai-demo) and it adds support for indexing Video/Audio files (MP4, WAV) and Word documents (DOCX).
+This repository is a fork of the [original azure-search-openai-demo repository ](https://github.com/Azure-Samples/azure-search-openai-demo) and it adds support for indexing Video/Audio files (MP4, WAV) and Word documents (DOCX).

 ![RAG Architecture](docs/appcomponents.png)